Warm Floors in Canberra: Sarah's Renovation Win

 When I called Livella Underfloor Heating, I spoke with someone who immediately understood the renovation context.
 There was no rushing me off the phone.
 We talked through the layout of the kitchen and bathroom, the floor area, the type of tiles we were using, and how often the rooms were actually occupied.
 It felt like a real conversation rather than a scripted intake call.

-We arranged a site visit within two days.
-The team came out to Griffith, walked through both rooms, checked the existing electrical setup, and gave us a clear written quote the following day.
 They recommended an electric underfloor heating mat system for our job given the size of the areas and the fact we were working within a renovation, not a new build.
 They also walked us through the thermostat options, including a programmable model that we could set to warm up before we got out of bed each morning.

 What made the experience different was that they genuinely seemed interested in getting the installation right, not just getting the job done and moving on.
 They asked about our routines, when the kitchen was busiest, and whether we had young kids or elderly family members who'd be using the bathrooms.
 That level of care felt unusual, and it gave us a lot of confidence.